JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 And is a great chance to tinker with your miniPC and homelab.

-Try new desktop app for your linux system and install them via:
+Try new **desktop apps** for your linux system and install them via:

 {{< cards cols="2" >}}
   {{< card link="https://flathub.org/" title="FlatHub Apps" >}}